You are invited to attend the Rare Disease Day Cambridge Lecture

 Are you interested in Rare Disease research?
 If the answer is yes then this evening lecture and networking opportunity will be of interest to you.

 - Updates about rare disease research hearing from speakers involved in such research and those directly affected by rare disease

 - An opportunity to talk with researchers and professionals

-With representatives from Rare Disease Community, Patients, charities and researchers the evening offers fantastic opportunities for networking and information sharing.
+- With representatives from Rare Disease Community, Patients, charities and researchers the evening offers excellent opportunities for networking and sharing information and ideas

 Professor David Rowitch, Professor of Paediatrics and Head of Department, University of Cambridge “Early detection and advanced therapy for childhood neurogenetic diseases in the UK”